Napa DUI Attorney

 4. Failing the walk-and-turn test - When an officer is conducting this test, they're usually looking for anything out of the ordinary.
 In order to avoid needing a Napa DUI attorney, wait until the officer has instructed you to begin, touch each heel with your toe, take the proper amount of steps, and don't lose your balance.

-Call our offices today at (707) 674-5868 to schedule your free consultation and learn more about the impressive track record of your Napa DUI Attorney!
+Call our offices today at (707) 674-5868 to schedule your free consultation to speak with our attorney about your options!